 “Multilevel Elections and Party Fortunes: The Electoral Impact of Decentralization in Western Europe.”
 Comparative Politics, 47.4 (July 2015): 379-98. paper Despite extensive research on decentralization, little is known about the electoral effects of these reforms on the governing parties that implement them and the ethnoterritorial parties that demand them.
 In contrast to much previous work, this paper posits that decentralization is a strategy to bolster a governing party’s national vote, by appeasing voters of threatening regionalist parties.
 Statistical analyses of election results across subnational regions of Western European countries from 1970 to 2006 confirm this theory’s implications: governing parties gain and ethnoterritorial parties lose support in national elections after significant decentralization.
 Token decentralization fails to satisfy voters and leads to governing party vote loss in national elections.
 I also find that ethnoterritorial parties, but not governing parties, benefit electorally in subnational elections following extensive decentralization.

 “Transferring Power to Maintain Control: Decentralization as a National-Level Electoral Strategy in Western Europe.”
-(Work in Progress 2018)
+(Working Paper 2020)

 “Institutional Change and Ethnoterritorial Party Representation at the European Level.” in Andrew C. Gould, and Anthony M. Messina, editors.
 Europe's Contending Identities: Supranationalism, Ethnoregionalism, Religion, and New Nationalism.
 New York: Cambridge University Press, 2014.
 100-117. paper Over the past forty years, Western European countries have faced both pressures to decentralize and, conversely, pressures to transfer competencies to the supranational level of the EU.
 Despite the joint occurrence of these processes, the existing literature has typically explored only their separate effects.
 This paper begins to fill this lacuna by examining the effect of decentralization on the European electoral fortunes of some of decentralization’s most prominent supporters, ethnoterritorial parties.
 Consistent with the claim that ethnoterritorial parties in decentralized regions still see the European Union as a useful arena for expressing enhanced regionalist identities and pursuing additional political and financial legitimacy, cross-sectional time-series analyses reveal that decentralization increases the vote shares of ethnoterritorial parties.
 Thus, counter to the fears that increasing the number of levels of government will create competing centers of power and serve to demobilize voters, these results suggest that – for at least some parties – these political environments prove complementary.